 Stir in the lemon juice, ½ cup of water, cinnamon, freshly ground black pepper, paprika, dried mint, sugar, salt, and tomato paste, and cover the pan with a lid.

+The rice will continue cooking with the peppers so it's ok if they are still crunchy.
 Give the mixture a stir and let it cool down for 10 minutes before stuffing the peppers.

 Prepare the Peppers

+You can prepare the peppers while the onions are slowly cooking.
 Cut off the stalks of the peppers gently and scoop out the seeds.

 Stuff the Peppers and Cook

 When the filling cooled down a bit, stuff the peppers with rice filling up to ⅔ only as the rice will swell when cooked.
+Don't push the filling down or overfill the peppers.

 Put a cherry tomato on each pepper and place the peppers upright in a saucepan tightly.

+Dilute the tomato paste in water and add to the pan.
 Cook on low heat for 30 minutes or until the rice is soft.
+Serve them warm or at room temperature with an extra slice of lemon.

 Top Tips From the Chef

-- If you run out of peppers, you have can fill tomatoes or onions with the rest of the stuffing.
+- If you run out of peppers, you can fill tomatoes or onions with the rest of the stuffing.
 Alternatively, you can keep the leftover filling refrigerated and cook it over low heat to serve as a side dish on another day.

 Serving Suggestions

-You can serve these delicious peppers with some garlicky yogurt and a piece of bread as a meal.
+You can serve these delicious stuffed peppers with some garlicky yogurt and a piece of bread as a meal.
+Some bread recipes you might enjoy having with your dolma are: Tawa Naan with Garlic, Gozleme (Turkish Pancakes), Homemade Sandwich Bread, Bazlama (Turkish Flatbread), and Greek Pita Bread.

 Dolma is also great to serve with salads such as Greek Cucumber Salad, Indian Chickpea Salad (Chana Salad), Warm Austrian Potato Salad, or Piyaz (Turkish Bean Salad).